XRT HOWTO --- Restart HK at ISAS

 (Use ps auwx and grep to check ID numbers.)

-- Verify that the file ~/data/status/mworking is removed.
+- Verify that the file ~/mworking is removed.

 - You should NOT remove the mworking file until the